 Films that have been submitted to the Festival in previous years are eligible to be resubmitted

-Filmmakers must be undergraduate students attending an accredited university or college in the state of Colorado.
+Filmmakers must be high school of undergraduate students attending an accredited university or college in the state of Colorado.
+Or, they can be college students from Colorado attending an accredited university or college in a different state.

-Entry fees for student short submissions will be waived upon receipt by the Festival of a scanned copy of a current and valid student ID card or a letter from an accredited school verifying the entrant’s enrollment.
-Send scanned file before submission to email@example.com and we will send you a waiver code.
+Student filmmakers must submit a digital copy of a current and valid student ID card or a letter from an accredited school verifying the entrant’s enrollment to firstname.lastname@example.org